sara-nl/griddocs/source/Pages/Practices/data_replication.rst

 Moving output data from the job to the SE
 ==========================================

 What do you do when you have to move data from a running job on the Worker Node to a Storage Element?
-The answer is: the job has to do it by copying the data in a script.
+The answer is: the job has to do it by having a script copy the data.
 We give an example.
 Assume that the following script code is executed by a running job.

 .. code-block:: bash